awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 You can use recipe variables in the following sections of component recipes:
 + Lifecycle definitions\.
-+ Component configuration definitions, if you use [Greengrass nucleus](greengrass-nucleus-component.md) v2\.6\.0 or later\.
++ Component configuration definitions, if you use [Greengrass nucleus](greengrass-nucleus-component.md) v2\.6\.0 or later and set the [interpolateComponentConfiguration](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-interpolate-component-configuration) configuration option to `true`\.
 You can also use recipes variables when you [deploy component configuration updates](update-component-configurations.md#merge-configuration-update-recipe-variables)\.

 Recipe variables use `{recipe_variable}` syntax\.
 The curly braces indicate a recipe variable\.